wp-plugins/magic-post-thumbnail/readme.txt

 * Generate automatically thumbnails : **Now compatible with WPeMatico**
 * Now compatible with every WP installs ( no more CURL & allow_url_fopen needed )

-Free free to <a href="http://www.alexandregaboriau.fr/">contact me directly</a> if you have any  suggestion or warn me about a bug.
+Free free to <a href="http://www.alexandregaboriau.fr/" rel="">contact me directly</a> if you have any  suggestion or warn me about a bug.

 == Translations ==